Battle Elementary School

 Columbia Public Schools

-As Columbia’s 20th elementary school, Battle Elementary School was developed in an effort to address overcrowding in other schools such as Two Mile Prairie and Alpha Hart Lewis, eliminate the need for trailer classrooms and reduce class sizes.
-Named for Dr. Eliot Franklin Battle, a Columbia educator and husband of Muriel Battle, the high school’s namesake, the school is located on a 30-acre site next to Muriel Battle High School on the northeast side of Columbia.
+Battle Elementary School was developed in an effort to address overcrowding in other schools such as Two Mile Prairie and Alpha Hart Lewis, eliminate the need for trailer classrooms and reduce class sizes.
+Columbia’s 20th elementary school named for Dr. Eliot Franklin Battle, a Columbia educator and husband of Muriel Battle, the high school’s namesake, the school is located on a 30-acre site next to Muriel Battle High School on the northeast side of Columbia.